bytefish/libfacerec/doc/source/api/class/class_fisherfaces.rst

 This class implements the Fisherfaces method as described in [Belhumeur97]_.

-Please see the `API Examples page </api/examples>` for example programs.
+Please see the :doc:`API Examples page </api/examples>` for example programs.

 Fisherfaces
 -----------